django/django/docs/asgi/www.rst

 Server Push
 '''''''''''

 Must be sent before any Response or Response Chunk messages.
-If ``ChannelFull`` is encountered, wait and try again later, optionally giving up after a predetermined timeout, and give up on the entire response this push is connected to.

 When a server receives this message, it must treat the Request message in the ``request`` field of the Server Push as though it were a new HTTP request being received from the network.
 A server may, if it chooses, apply all of its internal logic to handling this request (e.g. the server may want to try to satisfy the request from a cache).
-Regardless, if the server is unable to satisfy the request itself it must create a new ``http.response!`` channel for the application to send the Response message on, fill that channel in on the ``reply_channel`` field of the message, and then send the Request back to the application on the ``http.request`` channel.
+Regardless, if the server is unable to satisfy the request itself it must create a new ``http.request`` and ask the application to serve the request itself.

 This approach limits the amount of knowledge the application has to have about pushed responses: they essentially appear to the application like a normal HTTP